What is Community Supported Agriculture?

 - Clagett Farm Workshare—Pick your own veggies!
-Work five hours or more at the farm and take home a share of produce fresh-picked by you.
+From mid-May to mid-November, work five hours or more at the farm and take home a share of produce fresh-picked by you.
 Each week that you work, you take home the same share of produce that a paying CSA member would take.
 Please see the Volunteering page for the guidelines on participating in worksharing at the farm.

 Eight Reasons to Join Clagett Farm's CSA

 - Because your purchases should reflect what's important to you.

 - Fresh!
 Most of it is harvested the same day you receive it.